 Growing from Cuttings: I generally avoid propagating hala pepe from cuttings because each cutting is a significant loss to a parent plant.
 However, hala pepe have brittle stems and accidents happen.
 So, whenever a windstorm or careless hands break a branch away from a mature plant, I will try to make a new plant from the broken branch.
 I have only tried to root cuttings with a terminal crown of leaves, and have never cut a stem up to make multiple leafless cuttings; I’d be very surprised if anyone was successful rooting a hala pepe cutting without a terminal bud.
 I’ve had better success with Method One than Method Two because of the leaf-spotting and rot associated with constantly wet leaves and stems.
 For media, I’ve only used a perlite-vermiculite mix (predominately perlite); I fear any organic in the media such as peat moss would likely encourage stem rot.
 The time it takes a cutting to root varies anywhere from a little over a month to about six months.
 This variability is probably due to the initial condition of the cutting (e.g., How long was it on the ground after a windstorm before I noticed it?).
 Once the cutting has rooted, I haven’t noticed any difference in its vigor or survivability compared to a plant grown from seed.

 Diseases & Pests: As noted above, chewing pests are always a concern with hala pepe, even mature large plants.
 Therefore, inspect the base of your hala pepe regularly; this is normally the first area attacked.
 Unfortunately, there is no universal defense.
 Chewing insects are best combated with insecticides spread around the plant or absorbed (systemic).
 Snails and slugs require a bait-type poison (organic or synthetic) or barriers like copper stripping.
-Mice and rats must be killed with traps or poison bait.
+Mice and rats must either be killed with traps or poison bait, or prevented from getting at the plant by using barriers that are slippery enough to prevent climbing like corrugated drainage pipe or stacked 2L soda bottles.
 Leaf spot (probably Fusarium) is a common hala pepe disease on plants watered by a sprinkler or otherwise with frequently wet leaves.
 The easiest cure is simply to cut away or gently remove the infested leaves and adopt a watering method that keeps the leaves dry.
 Occasionally, hala pepe are infested by scale insects.
 Refer to Enemies in the Garden for methods to eliminate the scale.

 Ā ā Ē ē Ī ī Ō ō Ū ū